microsoft/ML-For-Beginners/TimeSeries/1-Introduction/README.md

 When encountering the term 'time series' you need to understand its use in several different contexts.
 ### Time Series

 In mathematics, "a time series is a series of data points indexed (or listed or graphed) in time order.
 Most commonly, a time series is a sequence taken at successive equally spaced points in time."
-An example of a time series is the daily closing value of the Dow Jones Industrial Average.[source](https://en.wikipedia.org/wiki/Time_series).
+An example of a time series is the daily closing value of the [Dow Jones Industrial Average](https://en.wikipedia.org/wiki/Time_series).
 The use of time series plots and statistical modeling is frequently encountered in signal processing, weather forecasting, earthquake prediction, and other fields where events occur and data points can be plotted over time.
 ### Time Series Analysis

 Time Series Analysis is the analysis of the above mentioned time series data.
 Time series data can take distinct forms, including 'interrupted time series' which detects patterns in a time series' evolution before and after an interrupting event.
 The type of analysis needed for the time series depends on the nature of the data.
 Time series data itself can take the form of series of numbers or characters.